-If you are unable to change profile (via an alternate connection), contact our support team who can change the line profile for you.
+If you are unable to change profile (via an alternate connection), contact our support team.

-Real-world observations show that customers often achieve upstream speeds in the range of 1.3 Mb/s up to about 2.5 Mb/s.
+Real-world observations show customers often achieve upstream speeds between 1.3 Mb/s to 2.5 Mb/s.

-Customers on very short/very high quality lines may exceed 2.5 Mbit/s; whereas customers on very long lines may find little or no improvement compared to Annex A.
+Customers with short or high quality lines may exceed 2.5 Mb/s.
+Customers on very long lines may find little to no improvement over Annex A.

-In addition to normal factors which limit ADSL2+ speeds - such as line length, attenuation, and wiring quality - additional constraints to apply to Annex M.
+The same factors which limit ADSL2+ speeds also apply to Annex M: such as line length, attenuation, and wiring quality.

-Because of the asymmetric nature of ADSL2+ speeds, each megabit you gain upstream has a larger proportional impact in overall terms than the speed you ‘lose’ on the downstream path.
+Because ADSL2+ is not symmetrical, each megabit you gain upstream has a larger proportional impact on your downstream speeds.

-The theoretical trade-off is about 1:1 - whatever increase in upstream speed will result in a matching decrease in downstream speed.
+The theoretical trade-off is about 1:1.
+Any increase in upstream speed will result in a matching decrease in downstream speed.

-In practice, we have also observed some improvements in both downstream and upstream speeds in Annex M mode - which is theoretically impossible - but likely due to firmware improvements compared to existing Annex A firmware.
+In practice, we also observed some improvements in both downstream and upstream speeds in Annex M mode - which is theoretically impossible!
+This is likely due to firmware improvements compared to existing Annex A firmware.
 In a nutshell, if speeds rise in both directions, don’t be concerned - be happy!

 Please submit requests for support to our Support team.